-^a Standard temperature and pressure, 298 K and 101.325 kPa ^b Local conditions - pressure was calculated using elevation and temperature based on average annual temperature measured at the
+^a Because a full year of monitoring is not available for 2017, IMPROVE estimates are based on the annual mean MDLs for 2016. ^b Local conditions - pressure was calculated using elevation and temperature based on monthly averages of temperature measured at or near the site.